moleculer-java/moleculer-java/README.md

 ## Features

 * Fast - High-performance and non-blocking API
-* Polyglot - Moleculer is implemented under Node.js and Java
+* Polyglot - Moleculer is implemented under NodeJS and Java
 * Extensible - All built-in modules (caching, serializer, transporter) are pluggable
 * Open source - Moleculer is 100% open source and free of charge
 * Fault tolerant - With built-in load balancer &amp; circuit breaker